 Types of paper

 The Journal's main purpose is the publication of papers reporting and interpreting original unpublished toxicological research, particularly studies promoting an understanding of the mechanisms underlying toxic effects or improvements in methods for predicting adverse effects.
 Papers reporting the toxicological examination of specific foods, chemicals or consumer products will be published, irrespective of the positive or negative nature of the results, provided the tests and reporting meet current standards of acceptability.
 In addition, Short Communications will also be considered, as will concise interpretative Reviews of toxicological topics of contemporary significance.
 Letters to the Editor will be limited to comments on contributions already published in the journal; if a letter is accepted, a response (for simultaneous publication) will be invited from the authors of the original contribution.
-All Letters to the Editor should be submitted to the Editor in Chief, Jose L. Domingo at the following address: email@example.com.
+All Letters to the Editor should be submitted to the Editor in Chief, Jose L. Domingo through the online submission system of the Journal.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.